sordina/Deadpan-DDP/README.md

     runDeadpan "websockets://testapp.meteor.com:3000/websocket" myDeadpanApp

-There are also lower-level tools provided in `Web.DDP.Deadpan.Internal`.
+There are also lower-level tools provided in `Web.DDP.Deadpan.*`.

 #### EJson